-How Complex Is The Circuit’s Layout?
+How Complex Is The Layout of The Shanghai Circuit?

 In short, it is complex enough for even an experienced driver to retire from the race due to a tiny mistake.